OLC-Bioinformatics/redmine-docs/docs/analysis/kma.md

 1) Requested SEQIDs are not available.
 If we can't find some of the SEQIDs that you request, you will get a warning message informing you of it.

-2) A custom analysis was requested but `targets.fasta` file was not attached.
+2) A custom analysis was requested but targets file was not attached.
 You will get a warning message informing you of it.
+You must also add the flag `targetsfile=name.fasta` for the automator to recognize your attached multifasta file.

 ### Version (as of 2023-12-20)
 KMA version = 1.4.9